pixelated/website/_posts/2016-02-04-Hacknight-HH.md

 ## Side notes

 * Doors open on February 15 2016 at 18:00.
 We aim to have everything wrapped up by 22:00.
 We will provide food and beverages.
-* Venue is ThoughtWorks office at Großer Burstah 46, 20457 Hamburg
+* Venue is the ThoughtWorks office at Großer Burstah 46, 20457 Hamburg
 * Even though you can certainly also take part without registering for the event, registering [here](https://www.eventbrite.de/e/pixelatedleap-hacknight-easy-to-use-encrypted-email-with-decentralized-hosting-tickets-21338472947) or [via email](mailto:team@pixelated-project.org) would help us to organize a sane amount of snacks and drinks.
 * It's highly recommended that you bring your own laptop.
 If you cannot bring a laptop, we will encourage you to pair with someone who has brought theirs.